 FUNDING AREAS: Environment and animals, education and youth, health, human services and humanitarian.

-OVERVIEW: Chris Malachowsky and his wife Melody move their philanthropy through the Chris and Melody Malachowsky Family Foundation.
-The foundation has given a few hundred thousand annually, with the environment, education and health being top focus areas.
-The couple has also funded outfits that work on an international level.
+OVERVIEW: Chris Malachowsky and his wife Melody do their grantmaking through the Chris and Melody Malachowsky Family Foundation.
+The foundation gives a few hundred thousand annually, with the environment, education and health being top funding areas.
+The couple also funds organizations that work on an international level.

 Individual grant amounts tend to be relatively small, typically in the $1,000-$3,000 range, with money spread among a wide variety of causes and organizations.
-The foundation doesn't have much of a web presence.
+The foundation does not have much of a web presence.

 BACKGROUND: Chris Malachowsky received his B.S. in electrical engineering from the University of Florida and an M.S.C.S. degree from Santa Clara University.
 He's held engineering and technical leadership positions at Hewlett-Packard and Sun Microsystems.
 In 1993, he cofounded NVIDIA, which has grown to become a global Fortune 1000 company.
 NVIDIA manufactures graphics processing units for computers, among other products.
 The couple lives in Los Altos, California.

 ENVIRONMENT & ANIMALS: Recent grantees include the Nature Conservancy, Wildlife Conservation Network, Greenpeace, Rainforest Alliance, Sierra Club, Conservation International and the Sloth Sanctuary of Costa Rica.
-While the couple's philanthropy has a Bay Area focus, when it comes to the environment, outfits that work on a broad level appear to be prioritized.
-Sums have also gone to Humane Society of the United States and Pilots N Paws, an "online volunteer organization where general aviation pilots can connect with rescue volunteers to transport animals in need to safe havens."
+While the couple's philanthropy has a Bay Area focus, when it comes to the environment, they prioritize organizations that work on a broad level.
+Malachowsky supports Humane Society of the United States and Pilots N Paws, an "online volunteer organization where general aviation pilots can connect with rescue volunteers to transport animals in need to safe havens."
 Malachowsky has been flying since he was a youth.

-EDUCATION & YOUTH: Grantees have included Boys & Girls Clubs of the Peninsula, which works with underprivileged youth in East Palo Alto and surrounding areas; City Year San Jose; Los Altos Education Foundation; Mountain View-Los Altos High School Foundation; My New Red Shoes, which provides new shoes and clothing for children at the start of the school year; and Third Street Community Center, which provides "educational programs and enrichment opportunities for children in San Jose."
+EDUCATION & YOUTH: Past grantees include Boys & Girls Clubs of the Peninsula, which works with underprivileged youth in East Palo Alto and surrounding areas; City Year San Jose; Los Altos Education Foundation; Mountain View-Los Altos High School Foundation; My New Red Shoes, which provides new shoes and clothing for children at the start of the school year; and Third Street Community Center, which provides "educational programs and enrichment opportunities for children in San Jose."

-HEALTH: Support has gone to Lucile Packard Children's Hospital, American Red Cross, Breast Cancer Research Foundation, Children's Health Fund, Cancer Research Institute, Cutaneous Lymphoma Foundation, Alzheimer's Association and Movember.
-Funds have also gone to Angel Flight, which arranges free transportation to medical treatment.
+HEALTH: They support Lucile Packard Children's Hospital, American Red Cross, Breast Cancer Research Foundation, Children's Health Fund, Cancer Research Institute, Cutaneous Lymphoma Foundation, Alzheimer's Association and Movember.
+Funds have also supported Angel Flight, which arranges free transportation to medical treatment.

-HUMAN SERVICES & HUMANITARIAN: Grants have gone to Abode Services, which provides housing and services for the homeless; United Way Silicon Valley; Second Harvest Food Bank; and Fisher House Foundation, which provides free or low cost lodging to veterans and military families receiving treatment at military medical centers.
-Grants have gone to outfits that operate on a global level, such as Global Impact, which raises funds to meet critical humanitarian needs around the world; the NVIDIA Foundation, which "accelerates solutions to the world's most pressing issues in health and education;" and Mercy Corps, an "international development organization that helps people around the world survive and thrive after conflict, crisis and natural disaster."
+HUMAN SERVICES & HUMANITARIAN: Past grantees include Abode Services, which provides housing and services for the homeless; United Way Silicon Valley; Second Harvest Food Bank; and Fisher House Foundation, which provides free or low cost lodging to veterans and military families receiving treatment at military medical centers.
+Other grantees include organizations that operate on a global level, such as Global Impact, which raises funds to meet critical humanitarian needs around the world; the NVIDIA Foundation, which "accelerates solutions to the world's most pressing issues in health and education;" and Mercy Corps, an "international development organization that helps people around the world survive and thrive after conflict, crisis and natural disaster."